+- ATI, Inc.

 - Alliance Resource Partners, L.P.

 - Alpha Metallurgical Resources, Inc.

+- Carpenter Technology Corporation

 - Cleveland-Cliffs, Inc.

-- Commercial Metals Company

 - Compass Minerals International, Inc.

 - CONSOL Energy, Inc.

 - Denbury, Inc.

 - Diamondback Energy, Inc.

-- Martin Marietta Materials, Inc.

-- · Peabody Energy Corporation
+- Peabody Energy Corporation

+- Schnitzer Steel Industries, Inc.

 - Southwestern Energy Company

+- Summit Materials, Inc.

-- · SunCoke Energy, Inc.
+- SunCoke Energy, Inc.

-- · Vulcan Materials Company

-- · Warrior Met Coal, Inc.
+- Warrior Met Coal, Inc.

-- · Worthington Industries, Inc.
+- Worthington Industries, Inc.

-If the target level of performance is achieved with respect to a performance measure, the applicable payout percentage for that performance measure will equal 100%.
+If the target level of performance is achieved, the payout percentage will equal 100%.
 Achievement at the threshold performance level will result in a payout at 50% of target performance and achievement at the maximum performance level will result in a payout at 200% of target performance.
 We interpolate payouts for performance levels that fall between the stated performance levels.
 There is no payout for performance that does not meet the threshold level and there is no payout in excess of the maximum performance level.
-The following table shows the performance levels for the 2021 LTIP:
+In setting the performance levels for the performance-based RSUs, the Committee remained committed to establishing rigorous goals to ensure alignment with executive pay and shareholder interests and considers these performance levels to be difficult to attain and appropriately aligned with shareholder interests.
+The following table shows the performance levels for the 2022 LTIP: